top of page

 Some retirees may balk at the idea that they reached retirement only to sign up for another round of obligations and responsibilities, whether that means volunteering, helping with grandchildren, mentoring younger people, or simply showing up consistently for others.

-And yet, those small acts of generosity are often the building blocks of connection, purpose, and belonging.
+And yet, those acts of generosity are often the building blocks of connection, purpose, and belonging, for the retiree as well as their loved ones.

 As people age, life often becomes less about independence and more about interdependence.
 From what I've observed, the people who tend to have the strongest support systems later in life are often the people who spent years investing in healthy relationships.